1919 British race riots

 A number of race riots occurred in Britain between January and August 1919, with sporadic recurrences in 1920 and 1921.
 They marked a significant moment when the presence of minority ethnic people living in the country, including long-time residents and war veterans, came to public attention.

+In the ports of South Shields, Glasgow, London's East End, Salford, Hull, Liverpool, Cardiff, Barry and Newport there were race riots targeting ethnic minority populations.
+Over the course of the riots there were five fatalities, four of whom were black men, as well as widespread vandalism of property.

+There were multiple causes for the riots.
 The demobilization of troops after World War I had led to intense post-war job competition.
-The perception that foreigners were taking away jobs became a trigger for the rioting and attacks on black and minority ethnic communities, especially in British port cities.
+The perception that foreigners were taking away jobs became a trigger for the rioting and attacks on Black, Arab and Chinese ethnic communities, especially in British port cities.
+Another cause identified by the media at the time was white male indignation at interracial relationships between white women and men of colour post-war.

-In the ports of South Shields, Glasgow, London's East End, Salford, Hull, Liverpool, Cardiff, Barry and Newport there were race riots targeting ethnic minority populations.
-Over the course of the riots there were five fatalities, as well as widespread vandalism of property.
+In the aftermath of the riots, Sir Ralph Williams wrote to The Times to blame interracial relationships for the riots.
+The Eugenics Education Society also wrote to the Colonial Office to claim that interracial relationships and mixed-race children required scientific evaluation.
+Later pseudoscientific reports focused on mixed-race children in port cities, especially Liverpool, were published in 1927 and 1930 by Rachel Fleming and Muriel Fletcher respectively.

 Events

 Glasgow (January 1919)

 In January, violence broke out in Glasgow over a perception that black sailors were "being given the preference in signing on for a ship about to sail", and the belief that they would accept lower wages to do so.
 Thirty African sailors were chased through the streets of Glasgow by a crowd of hundreds, with the Dundee Evening Telegraph reporting that one black sailor had shot and injured a white seaman, one of three injuries sustained during the riot.